 How to Apply

-Applicants to the Curry School of Education's Ph.D programs, Education Policy and Educational Psychology-Applied Developmental Science, are automatically considered for Four-Year VEST Fellowships.
-Visit the Curry School of Education admissions website for more details on deadlines and requirements.
+Applicants to the Curry School of Education and Human Development's Ph.D programs, Education Policy and Educational Psychology-Applied Developmental Science, are automatically considered for Four-Year VEST Fellowships.
+Visit the Curry School's admissions website for more details on deadlines and requirements.

 VEST faculty serve as mentors and co-mentors to our fellows.
 Four-Year Fellows in our Ph.D programs have a primary mentor from the School of Education and Human Development and in their 3rd year, a co-mentor from another discipline.
 Two-Year fellows from other disciplines continue to work with their primary advisor from their home department and work with a School co-mentor as well.

 Our faculty affiliates engage in training experiences that offer extensive expertise including econometric models of teacher quality, the RCT design and analysis, and the design and evaluation of professional development supports for teachers and their effects on student learning.

 The Directors & Steering Committee: